 The song was on Moving Waves which entered the Kent album charts on 11 June 1973 and peaked at #15.

-A MUST-SEE BONUS CLIP BELOW
+SCROLL DOWN FOR A MUST-SEE BONUS CLIP BELOW

 Hocus Pocus by the Dutch rock band Focus was written by keyboardist, flautist and vocalist Thijs van Leer and guitarist Jan Akkerman.

 It takes the form of a rondo, consisting of alternation between a powerful rock chord riff with short drum solos and then varied solo “verses” (in the original all performed by Thijs van Leer) which include yodeling, eefing, organ playing, accordion, scat singing, flute riffs, and whistling.

 This song came together very quickly when the band was at their recording studio.
 Drummer Pierre van der Linden started playing some two-bar fills, and guitarist Jan Akkerman came in with a tune.
 Focus frontman Thijs van Leer decided this would be a good time to yodel, something he had never done before.
 “Everyone considered it a very funny joke,” he said.
 “But we found ourselves drawn back to the song.”

 The full album version of Hocus Pocus is on our Spotify playlist Bang a Gong – the 70s

 After you’ve listened to this song, click HERE to pick another one!

 A live television version you have to see.
 Thijs van Leer is an absolute freak!